wmcooper2/TotalEnglishAssistant/README.md

 * vocabulary tab makes a test with no suffix or suffix "0" that has no contents
 * "Tests" script in the root dir cannot find the test files.
 * Load and Edit dicitionary buttons in the dictionary tab are just placeholders for now
+* Vocabulary tests are not written anywhere (supposed to go to root/VocabularyTests) since I moved things around.

 #### Variable Naming